outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 	- an example of a graph that would be useful include a graph of relevant gene connections (like genes involved in metabolic pathways) where clicking on a substance from a list of possible treatments highlights the sections of the gene connections that are usefully modified by that substance for a condition (with for example, neutralizing opposing forces of various substances creating no changes in the graph) or a list of 'sets of highly covering treatments' is included to click on
 	- another health care graph is a 'diagnostic graph' (as in 'use this substance in this dose, if it has these effects, it was this condition and this subtype/variant of the condition')
 	- relatedly, finding a way to suppress kidney/liver damage temporarily so that patients can use more powerful substances (like graviola, thunder god vine, cat's claw, quercetin, etc) in large enough doses to get rid of cancer cells, without hurting their organs, would basically constitute a cancer cure (like by switching to a machine kidney/liver temporarily and blocking input to the kidneys/liver, or by injecting the anticancer components of those substances in forms or with resulting substances like metabolites that are easier for the organs to process)
+	- a 'ranked list of the most powerful anti-cancer substances that hurt organs the least' is another useful list for cancer patients or people looking to prevent cancer
+	- similarly, a list of the useful effects and dangerous side effects of all edible plants or other edible substances including medicines would be useful so people can ctrl-f to find relevant plants/substances for a symptom/condition in one document

 - useful sub-intents with associated substances